Santiago8888/gh-actions-recipes/docs/dashbooard.md

 ## Features

-- [ ] Ring Chart to highlight proportion of PR vs non-PR.
+- [X] Ring Chart to highlight proportion of PR vs non-PR.
 - [ ] Stacked Chart to Compare multiple branches development time.
 - [ ] Line progression to show history of commits.
 - [ ] Counters on total PRs over defined time intervals.
-- [ ] Export this against other GitHub Repos.
+- [ ] Apply this to other GitHub Repos.

 **These answers:**
 * How long a new feature takes to merge?